GMAO-SI-Team/dotspack-alderaan/README.md

 # dotspack for Alderaan

-This is a collection of .spack files for dagobah
+This is a collection of .spack files for alderaan

 ## Homebrew